Vet your visitors before inviting them in.

 I was somewhat taken aback by this question.
-It’s a perfectly good question — it’s one that more people should be asking more often.
+It’s a perfectly good question, and one that more people should be asking more often.

-It turns out that it’s fairly difficult to ascertain whether or not something you’ve downloaded is about to play havoc with your system, particularly before you download it.
+It turns out it’s fairly difficult to tell whether or not a download is about to play havoc with your system, particularly before you download it.

 But it’s getting better.